jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   4 KiB         2 TiB             16 TiB
 ----------- --------------- ----------------------

-By 2008 it became appearant that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __Ext__ filesystem a bit longer, but the growth of ext had hit the end, and a newer filesystem path needed to be developed to handle the larger sets of data and the massively improved hardware that existed from 1992, when ext was developed.
+By 2008 it became appearant that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __ext__ filesystem a bit longer, but the growth of __ext__ had hit the end, and a newer filesystem needed to be developed to handle the larger sets of data and the massively improved hardware that existed since 1992, when ext __was__ developed.

-Ext4 saw the capacity extension of ext3 and introduction to __extents__.
-The ext4 filesystem can support volumes with sizes up to 1 exibyte (EiB) and files with sizes up to 16 tebibytes (TiB).
+Ext4 saw the capacity extension of __ext3__ and introduction to __extents__.
+The __ext4__ filesystem can support volumes with sizes up to 1 exibyte (EiB) and files with sizes up to 16 tebibytes (TiB).
 However, Red Hat recommends using XFS instead of ext4 for volumes larger than 100 TB.

 In ext4, __extents__ replaced the traditional block mapping scheme used by ext2 and ext3.
 An extent is a range of contiguous physical blocks, improving large file performance and reducing fragmentation.
-A single extent in ext4 can map up to 128 MiB of contiguous space with a 4 KiB block size [^126].
+A single extent in __ext4__ can map up to 128 MiB of contiguous space with a 4 KiB block size [^126].

-Theodore Ts'o is a respected developer in the open source community, who currently is the maintainer of ext4 and is employed by Google to develop filesystems.
-Ext4 is the current default file system for most Linux.
+Theodore Ts'o is a respected developer in the open source community, who currently is the maintainer of __ext4__ and is employed by Google to develop filesystems.  __Ext4__ is the current default file system for most Linux distros.
 It is well tested and a well known quantity and is currently used by Google in Android devices as well.
 To format a partition using the __ext4__ filesystem you would simply type ```mkfs.etx4 /dev/sdX1```  and the partition will be formatted.
 You normally don't format entire devices, just partitions, which can take up entire disks.
-There are three additional competing filesystems that fill the void between ext4 and current existing technology.
+There are three additional competing filesystems that fill the voids left by __ext4__.

 ### XFS